 Lamium amplexicaule L. is the accepted scientific name for Henbit.
 The genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Accepted infraspecific names: Lamium amplexicaule var. aleppicum (Boiss. & Hausskn.)
-Bornm., Lamium amplexicaule subsp. amplexicaule, Lamium amplexicaule var. bornmuelleri Mennema, Lamium amplexicaule var. incisum Boiss., Lamium amplexicaule subsp. mauritanicum (Gand. ex Batt.)
+Accepted infraspecific names (6): Lamium amplexicaule var. aleppicum (Boiss. & Hausskn.)
+Bornm., Lamium amplexicaule subsp. amplexicaule (autonym), Lamium amplexicaule var. bornmuelleri Mennema, Lamium amplexicaule var. incisum Boiss., Lamium amplexicaule subsp. mauritanicum (Gand. ex Batt.)
 Maire, Lamium amplexicaule var. orientale (Pacz.)
 Mennema.
 When an infraspecific taxon is named, an autonym (“type-specimen”) is automatically generated whose description is closest to the (original) species.
 I am not sure how the species and autonyms can have different synonyms…

-As of 1-2-23 when this page was last updated, Plants of the World Online lists 29 accepted species in the Lamium genus.
-The genus is a member of the Lamiaceae Family with 235 accepted genera.
+As of 1-2-23 when this page was last updated, Plants of the World Online lists 31 accepted species in the Lamium genus.
+The genus is a member of the plant family Lamiaceae with 232 accepted genera.
 Those numbers could change as updates are made by POWO.

 Lamium amplexicaule is considered a winter annual that may begin flowering as early as February (depending on the winter).
 They have shallow taproots so they kind of fizzle out during the heat of the summer and go dormant.
 They return in the fall and might flower again.